petaverse-cloud/pv-docs-site/docs/devices/4-general-information/waterproof-dustproof.md

 2. Bathing Moments:

-	The IP67 rating enables pets to navigate bath times or stroll in the rain with ease, reveling in the joy of water droplets.
+	The IP67 rating enables pets to navigate bath times or strolling in the rain, reveling in the joy of water.

 3. Water Activities: